Jump to topic

 Similar to fluoridated toothpaste, rinsing with mouthwash reduces the chance of decay in children and adults.
 The most common compound used in mouth rinse is sodium fluoride, which is retained in saliva, reduces dental plaque, and ultimately helps prevent tooth decay.

 Unlike self-applied treatments, professional topical treatments are completed in a dentist’s office at least twice a year:

 Professional foams, rinses, and gels contain more fluoride than self-applied toothpaste and mouthwash.
 Although, since this treatment is only necessary a few times a year, fluoride gel poses little risk for dental fluorosis, even for patients under 6 years of age.

 Professional treatment is typically beneficial for people who have a high risk of tooth decay.
 Those living in areas with low water fluoridation and patients who do not brush with fluoridated toothpaste also benefit from this treatment.

 Systemic effects are obtained through the ingestion of liquids with natural fluoride levels, including water that contains natural fluoride and water with added fluoride.
-Patients can also obtain fluoride through dietary supplements (tablets).
+Patients can also obtain fluoride supplements (tablets).
 In addition, supplemental fluoride is commonly prescribed to children between 6 months and 16 years of age who live in areas with drinking water low in fluoride or those with a high risk for tooth decay.

 In essence, systemic forms of the mineral help form tooth structure and provide topical protection against tooth decay.